louissharrock/louissharrock.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I will be giving a talk on some ongoing work with [Nikolas Kantas](https://www.ma.imperial.ac.uk/~nkantas/), [Panos Parpas](https://www.doc.ic.ac.uk/~pp500/index.html), and [Greg Pavliotis](https://www.ma.imperial.ac.uk/~pavl/) on online parameter estimation for interacting particle systems using single trajectory data at the SIAM Conference on Uncertainty Quantification (UQ24), to be held in Trieste, Italy in February 2024.
+I will be giving a talk on some ongoing work with on online parameter estimation for interacting particle systems using single trajectory data at the [SIAM Conference on Uncertainty Quantification](https://www.siam.org/conferences/cm/conference/uq24).